Mohan2703/Health-Hub/README.md

 - Username: doctor
 - password: 1234

-        Doctor Main Featues
+        Doctor Main Features
      - Manage Patient's Prescription
      - Manage Personal Account

 -----------------------------------------------------------------------------------

-NOTE: When adding New patient there are some validations in filling the forms...
+NOTE: When adding a New patient there are some validations in filling the forms...
 - For easy filling of forms use fake filler extension in chrome
 - Fake Filler Extension Chrome link:https://chrome.google.com/webstore/detail/fake-filler/bnjjngeaknajbdcgpfkgnonkmififhfo